 Learn everything about Domaine Pierre Usseglio, Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine Pierre Usseglio History, Overview

 Pierre Usseglio, not to be confused with Raymond Usseglio (which is a different winery owned by his brother,) was founded in 1948 by Francis Usseglio.
-Francis moved to the Rhone from Italy in 1931.
+Francis Usseglio moved to the Rhone from Italy in 1931.
 Francis had two sons, Pierre Usseglio and Raymond Usseglio.

 The children of Pierre Usseglio, Jean-Pierre Usseglio and Thierry Usseglio manage the Pierre Usseglio estate.
 That change took place in 1999.

 Domaine Pierre Usseglio Vineyards, Wines, Winemaking

-The remaining 21 hectares are used for making red wine.
-The terroir is a combination of sand and rocky soils.
-The vineyards are give or take, planted to 75% Grenache, 10% Syrah, 6% Mourvedre, 5% Cinsault, 2% Counoise and 2% Muscardin for the red wine grapes.
+24 hectares are used for making red wine.
+The terroir is a combination of sand, clay, limestone and rocky soils.
+The vineyards are give or take, planted to 80% Grenache, 10% Syrah, 5% Mourvedre, 5% Cinsault.
+The Counoise and Muscardin grapes have been replaced by more Grenache..

 The best vintages of Domaine Pierre Usseglio are: 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2012, 2010, 2009, 2007, 2005, 2003, 2001, 2000 and 1998.